Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You touch an [unconscious](conditions.md#unconscious) or [blinded](conditions.md#blinded) creature, attempting to tear out a portion of its dreams and ambitions.
 The creature must make an INT Save.
-On a failed save, you learn one closely held secret of the creature’s, and the creature takes 6d10 nonlethal Psychic damage.
+On a failed save, you learn one closely held secret of the creature's, and the creature takes 6d10 nonlethal Psychic damage.
 A creature reduced to 0 Hit Points in this way is Cursed.
 A creature cursed in this way cannot gain levels or otherwise advance through experience.
 When this curse ends, the creature gains any levels prevented by the curse.
 - **Classes**: Bard, Cleric
 *(Source: CS)*